Promotional pricing 101: the ultimate 2023 guide

 The disadvantages of promotional pricing

 Now for the cons.
-Or, let’s rephrase that: the possible downfalls of promotional pricing.
+Or, let’s rephrase that: the possible downfalls of promotional pricing with Shopify discounts.

 - There is a real risk to your profitability if you’re not strategic.
 Overly focus on revenue with too many promotional pricing events or haphazard planning, and you invite a business slump.
 McKinsey & Company outlines four questions for formulating a smart markdown strategy.